robertthiesmeier/mi_impute_from/README.md

-# Imputation of Missing Values using External Data
+# Imputing Missing Values using External Data

 ## Content
 Missing data is a common challenge across scientific disciplines.
 Current imputation methods require the availability of individual data to impute missing values.
 Often, however, missingness requires using external data for the imputation.
 Therefore, we introduce a new Stata command, `mi impute from`, designed to impute missing values using linear predictors and their related covariance matrix from imputation models estimated in one or multiple external studies.
 This allows for the imputation of any missing values without sharing individual data between studies.